The Best of New Zealand South Island

 Highlight hikes in the New Zealand South Island

 One of New Zealand’s most famous Great Walks, the Routeburn Track attracts visitors and locals alike to take on its trails every year.
-The 32km (19 mile) route is an incredible multi-day hiking route, but you can easily take on a section of it for the perfect day walk.
+The 32km (19 miles) route is an incredible multi-day hiking route, but you can easily take on a section of it for the perfect day walk.
 Read all about the Routeburn Track here.

 The Kepler Track is another of New Zealand’s Great Walks.
 The 60km (37.3 mile) looped track traverses Fiordland National Park.
 Highlights include the side trip to Luxmore Huts and the views of Lake Manapouri from Motaru Hut.
 To learn all about the Kepler Track, check out our guide.